 Photo of Buttigieg Speaking On-stage in Iowa

-Title: Former Presidential Candidate Pete Buttigieg Shares Reflections on Running
+Former Presidential Candidate Pete Buttigieg Shares Reflections on Running

 Former Democratic presidential candidate Pete Buttigieg shares reflections on running at GU Politics virtual forum.

 On Tuesday night, nearly 5,000 people tuned in to a live virtual conversation with former Democratic presidential candidate and former South Bend Mayor Pete Buttigieg.
-The event was part of the Institute of Politics and Public Service at the McCourt School of Public Policy (GU Politics) “Reflections on Running” series and was co-sponsored by Georgetown University’s College Democrats and Bipartisan Coalition.
+The event was part of the Institute of Politics and Public Service at the McCourt School of Public Policy (GU Politics) “Reflections on Running ” series and was co-sponsored by Georgetown University’s College Democrats and Bipartisan Coalition.

 GU Politics Executive Director Mo Elleithee (SFS ‘94) moderated the discussion and several students from Georgetown, as well as students from other institutes of politics across the country, asked the former presidential candidate questions about his experience running for president, the democratic election process, and how the current COVID-19 pandemic may impact national and global priorities.